nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 a *beast* and he *struggles*.
 And *his form breaks down.* I'm over-using italics.
 I'm sorry, I'll cool down.

-My point is that I think this extremely technical, very dangerous movement has limited or no place in CrossFit workouts.
-It does very little but put people into a situation where they're at very high risk of getting injured.
-It does not make people more fit more effectively than alternative movements.
-One can get the same or better benefits from much safer movements.
+My point is that I think this extremely technical, very dangerous movement should have limited or no place in CrossFit workouts.
+I think it does very little but put people into a situation where they're at very high risk of getting injured.
+I do not think it makes people more fit more effectively than alternative movements.
+I think one can get the same or better benefits from much safer movements.

 Doing the snatch is an expert stunt.
 I personally think that I'll never be good at snatches unless I do them twice a week, minimum.
 And one of the tenets of CrossFit is that there should be a large variety of constantly varied movements.
 This automatically rules out doing any one movement very often.
-Looking back through my own records, I see that I recorded snatches in pre-workout skill work approximately twice every three months.
+In my own CrossFit workouts, going to the gym 2 or 3 times a week, I typically go weeks at a time without being trained on snatches in pre-workout skill work.
 That is nowhere near enough to develop real skill at it.
 (This is why I do my skill-work snatches with little more than an empty bar.)